grain-lang/grain/stdlib/int64.md

 fromUint64 : Uint64 -> Int64
 ```

-Converts a Uint64 to a Int64.
+Converts a Uint64 to an Int64.

 Parameters: